 Another interpretation of responsibility is that you have to do it because it’s your job, whether you like it or not.

 Which type of responsibility do you want to teach your child?
-It comes down to what kind of values or work ethic you want to instill in your kid.
-Do you want the kind that says “I want to because I love my family.
-I want to help out” or the kind that says “Suck it up, do it whether I like it or not because I’ll get punished otherwise”?
+It comes down to what values or work ethic you want to instill in your kid.
+Do you want your child’s reason for doing chores to be, “I want to because I love my family.
+I want to help” or “Suck it up, do it whether or not I like it because I’ll get punished otherwise”?

 What About Teaching Kids Life is Hard Work?